Salifort Motors Attrition Rates

 As the capstone for the Google Advanced Data Analytics certificate, this project uses a fictional human-resources dataset from Kaggle to investigate attrition at Salifort Motors.

 With recent turnover at Salifort Motors, I was tasked with investigating the drivers of attrition and providing data-driven recommendations using machine-learning models to help mitigate future departures.
+If Salifort could predict whether an employee will leave the company, and discover the reasons behind their departure, they could better understand the problem and develop a solution.
+The goal is to understand what makes an employee likely to leave.

 Executive Summary